joravkumar/GCTranscriptionConnector-Google/README.md

    - If disabled or not specified, the original transcript is returned without translation, using the input language.

 6. **Injection Back into Genesys Cloud:**
-   - Constructs a transcript event message with the (translated or original) text.
+   - Constructs a transcript event message with the (translated or original) text, including accurate offset and duration values adjusted for any control messages.
    - Sends the message back to Genesys Cloud via the WebSocket connection for injection into the conversation.

 ---